2021 Virtual IASNR Conference

 The 2021 IASNR virtual conference theme is “Building a Global Network for Natural Resource Social Science”—the conference begins on June 20 and runs through June 24.
 Presentations, talks, panels, and activities will occur continuously during the four-and-a-half-day conference period so there will always be something in your time zone no matter where you’re located.
 Many of the sessions will be organized around geographic “hubs” to help scholars and practitioners connect with others working in their region of the globe.
 We invite long-time IASNR members as well as new participants and young scholars to submit abstracts and participate in this unique opportunity to build bridges among members of the global natural resource social science community.

-Conference registration prices will be available soon.
 Membership is required for conference participation, be sure to renew your membership for 2021!
+Below are the 2021 IASNR Conference registration rates.
+If you have any questions about registration, please email [email protected].

-Our aim is to facilitate a safe and inclusive ISSRM that welcomes all voices and encourages the free exchange of ideas and opinions.
+Our aim is to facilitate a safe and inclusive IASNR Conference that welcomes all voices and encourages the free exchange of ideas and opinions.
 We invite participation from people of all races and ethnicities, genders, religions, political affiliations, nationalities, language groups, ages, experience, and abilities.

 As organizers, we are working to provide a balanced and diverse program.
-You can help us build a better, more inclusive ISSRM by forwarding our Call for Abstracts throughout your network, and by sending along your suggestions for presenters and participants that might help to diversify ISSRM.
+You can help us build a better, more inclusive IASNR Conference by forwarding our Call for Abstracts throughout your network, and by sending along your suggestions for presenters and participants that might help to diversify the IASNR Conference.

 Conference Committee Chair